yyfeng2003/libwebplayer-app/README.md

   }
   ```

-- Adapt to WebPlayer in the index.html
+- Adapt to WebPlayer in your game index.html
   ```
    <body>
     ...